rfabbri/vxd/README.txt

 VXD (the Vision-something-Development libraries) is a collection of development/experimental C++ libraries for computer vision based on [VXL](http://vxl.sourceforge.net).

-It is a collection of code that builds against VXL but doesn't contain VXL;
+VXD is a collection of code that builds against VXL but doesn't contain VXL.
-it does come with a reference copy of VXL, to make things simpler, such as distributing code and tracking changes across both projects.
+However, a higher level repository is maintained alongside this project, called [VPE](http://github.com/rfabbri/vpe) (Vision Programming Environment), which comes with reference copies of VXL and VXD, making things simpler for common use cases, distributing your project codebase and for tracking changes across VXL and VXD simultaneously.
+The average user can just work off [VPE] as a toplevel project, but one can always use VXD and VXL as separate git repositories.

 VXL (the Vision-something-Libraries) is a collection of C++ libraries designed for computer vision research and implementation.
 VXL is kept lean and stable by